InsightEdge/insightedge-geo-demo-old/docs/docs.md

 The Uber prices are [surging](https://help.uber.com/h/19572af0-d494-4885-a1ef-1a0d54d0e68f) to ensure reliability and availability for those who agree to pay a bit more.

 You may identify the following architectural questions:
-- how do we handle the various events like order request event or pickup event?
+- how do we handle the events like order request event or pickup event?
 - how do we compute the price accounting the nearby requests?
 We need an efficient way to execute geospatial queries.
 - how can we scale technology to run business in many cities, states or countries?